Loan Collateral Advisor FAQ

 General Loan Collateral Advisor Questions

-Appraisals submitted to Freddie Mac through the Uniform Collateral Data Portal (UCDP) automatically flow to Loan Collateral Advisor for assessment.
-Loan Collateral Advisor performs verifications and assessments on the submitted data, leveraging multiple sources to assess the overall appraisal quality and valuation risk of the appraisal.
-All results are returned within the tool, including scores that represent a view of appraisal quality and valuation risk, and evaluation for collateral representation and warranty relief.
+Appraisals submitted to Freddie Mac through the Uniform Collateral Data Portal® (UCDP®) automatically flow to Loan Collateral Advisor for assessment.
+Loan Collateral Advisor performs assessments of the submitted data, leveraging multiple sources to assess the overall valuation risk of the appraisal.
+All results are returned within the tool, including a score that represents a view of valuation risk, and evaluation for collateral representation and warranty relief.

 The tool gives you robust search capabilities and the ability to export data to view your appraisal submissions, trends and other information.